Zuplo

 Expose API documentation, guides, or reference materials that AI systems can use to answer questions about your platform.
 When users ask “How do I authenticate with the API?” or “What API endpoints are available?”, the AI can read your actual documentation and provide accurate answers.

-Here's how the above example would be implemented as an MCP Resource in Zuplo's MCP Server handler:
+Here’s how the above example would be configured as an MCP Resource in Zuplo’s MCP Server handler using the mcp property inside x-zuplo-route:

 JSONjson